ShrutiBendale/ShrutiAndSkyeFrontend/README.md

 #### Notes:

-Any commit to the main branch will automatically trigger the CI/CD pipeline and deploy the code to the s3 bucket that hosts the website.
+Any commit to the main branch will automatically trigger a build in the CI/CD pipeline and deploy the build assets to the s3 bucket that hosts the website.

 #### References: